anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter06.md

 <a name="6.3.7"></a>
 ### 6.3.7 Network planning information
-Network planning info for resource pool needs to be defined, which should include Vlan ID, allocated IP range, the applied node set.
+Network planning information for the resource pool of each node needs to be defined which should include VLAN ID an allocated IP range.

 Multiple instances are expected, one instance for each network plane.